sgeos/sgeos.github.io/_posts/2016-02-08-getting-started-with-ion-dtn-3-4-0-on-freebsd.markdown

 {% endhighlight %}

 Add the following to **request.sh**.
-Like the server, but without the loop and in reverse order.
+This script is like  **server.sh**, but without the loop and the request and response are in reverse order.
 {% highlight sh %}
 #/bin/sh